 The following helpful resources provide information on students that are English Learners (ELs).

-Webinar 1: In part 1 of our professional development series, Dr. Katie Brooks and Dr. Susan Adams, professors in the College of Education at Butler University, share research behind the stages of second language acquisition and effective strategies that educators can use to facilitate the development of academic language in the classroom for our English learners.
+ELLs in Secondary Classrooms 1: In part 1, Dr. Katie Brooks and Dr. Susan Adams, professors in the College of Education at Butler University, share research behind the stages of second language acquisition and effective strategies that educators can use to facilitate the development of academic language in the classroom for our English learners.

 Information About Our Speakers: